René Fasel: IIHF president

-In June 1994, he was elected the President of the IIHF, succeeding Günther Sabetzki.
-He has served four consecutive terms as President.
-His most recent started at the IIHF congress in May 2008 when he was unopposed in his re-election attempt.
-As IIHF president, Fasel has tried to forge a stronger relationship between the IIHF and the National Hockey League (NHL), the major professional ice hockey league of North America.
+In June 1994, Fasel was elected the President of the IIHF, succeeding Günther Sabetzki, winning the election by three votes over Kai Hietarinta of Finland.
+He served four consecutive terms as president, with his final term starting in May 2008 when he was unopposed in his re-election attempt.
+He sought a stronger relationship with the National Hockey League (NHL), the major professional ice hockey league of North America.
 In March 1995, he helped negotiate an agreement so that NHL players could compete at the 1998 Winter Olympics in Nagano, Japan.
-He has also vowed to "work day and night" to help negotiate an agreement that will see NHL players participate in the 2014 Winter Olympics.
+He vowed to "work day and night" to help negotiate an agreement that will see NHL players participate in the 2014 Winter Olympics.
 He is against fighting in ice hockey, describing it as "Neanderthal behavior".

-In 1992 he became a member of the Swiss Olympic Association.
-In 1995 he became a member of the International Olympic Committee.
-He was the first ever representative of ice hockey.
-As an IOC member, he has held several positions, including Chairman of the Association of International Olympic Winter Sports Federations (AIOWF) and Chairman of the Coordination Commission for the 2010 Winter Olympics.
+He became a member of the Swiss Olympic Association in 1992, and a member of the International Olympic Committee in 1995.
+He was the first representative of ice hockey.
+As an IOC member, he was chairman of the Association of International Olympic Winter Sports Federations (AIOWF), and chairman of the Coordination Commission for the 2010 Winter Olympics.
 In May 2008, Fasel was nominated to replace Ottavio Cinquanta as the winter sports representative on the IOC's executive board.
-He was named to the board on 7 August at the 120th IOC Session held before the 2008 Summer Olympics and served an eight-year term until 2016 when he was replaced by Gian-Franco Kasper.
+He was named to the board on 7 August at the 120th IOC Session held before the 2008 Summer Olympics and served an eight-year term until 2016, when replaced by Gian-Franco Kasper.

+In a conflict of interest, Fasel assisted a friend in securing a contract for overseeing the IIHF's television and marketing rights.
+In April 2010, IOC only reprimanded Fasel, a lighter sentence than in other similar cases.

 Fasel spoke at the World Hockey Summit in 2010, and discussed the National Hockey League (NHL) presence in Europe and in ice hockey at the Olympic Games, and was defensive of European hockey.
 He was against NHL expansion plans into Europe, and envisioned a European professional league, where the champion would play the Stanley Cup winner for a world title.
 He sought to keep NHL participation at the Winter Olympics due to its profitability and exposure for international hockey.

 Fasel was awarded the Order of Friendship by Russian president Dmitry Medvedev in 2011.

 In January 2021, Fasel was criticized for meeting with Alexander Lukashenko regarding the 2021 Men's Ice Hockey World Championships during the 2020–2021 Belarusian protests.
 Fasel replied that the meeting was solely to discuss the World Championships, and that they had known each other from playing ice hockey together.

 Fasel stepped down as IIHF president on 25 September 2021, and was inducted into the IIHF Hall of Fame on the same day.
 He was succeeded as IIHF president by French Ice Hockey Federation president, Luc Tardif.
+He is still one of the life and honorary presidents of IIHF.